Professor of Hispanic Linguistics

 At War with Diversity: US Language Policy in an Age of Anxiety.
 James Crawford.
 2000.
 Clevedon: Multilingual Matters.
 Linguist List.
 Vol. 11-2711.
 14 December 2000.

-This section was last updated on October 8, 2013.
+This section was last updated on April 15, 2014.Professional Development (selected)

 Deputy Chairperson, Dept. of Foreign Languages and Literatures: Fall 2009-Fall 2010; Spring 2012.

-Graduate Studies Committee, Dept. of Foreign Languages and Literatures: Fall 2013-present
+Graduate Studies Comm., Dept. of Foreign Languages and Literatures: Fall 2013-present.

 CCNY Faculty Senate: December 2008-May 2012.